-With its 6,000 years of wine history, Romania is one of the oldest wine-growing countries in Europe.
-Already the Greek poet Homer mentioned in the 8th century in his Iliad the Thracian wines and the historian Herodotus (482-425 BC) tells of the wine trade of the Greek colonists on the Black Sea coast.
-German settlers from Saxony revived viticulture in Transylvania in the 12th century, and in the 18th century these were those of Maria Theresa (1717-1780) brought Swabians into the country.
-The historical landscape Bessarabia, where there has also been 5,000 years of viticulture, was inhabited at the beginning of the 19th century mainly by Romanians.
-This today too Moldova counting area belonged in the period 1917-1940 to Romania.
+With 6,000 years of wine history, Romania is one of the oldest wine-growing countries in Europe.
+Already the Greek poet Homer mentioned Thracian wines and historians in his Iliad in the 8th century Herodotus (482-425 BC) tells about the wine trade of the Greek colonists on the Black Sea coast.
+German settlers from Saxony revived viticulture in Transylvania in the 12th century and in the 18th century this was the case with Maria Theresa (1717-1780) Swabia brought into the country.
+The historical landscape Bessarabia, which has also had viticulture for 5,000 years, was mainly inhabited by Romanians in the early 19th century.
+This today too Moldova counting area belonged to Romania from 1917 to 1940.

-In the 1960s, many new vineyards were created.
-In the communist era, of course, production was state-owned.
-As a result of the political upheaval, a wave of privatization began in 1990 with many micro-owners.
-The leading production companies have joined together in a private export sales company.
-The vineyards in 2012 covered 192,000 hectares of vineyards with falling tendency (in 2000 there were 253,000 hectares).
-Of these, 3.311 million hectoliters of wine were produced (see also under Wine production volumes ).
-About three-quarters are made up of white wines, a quarter on red wines.
+Many new vineyards were created in the 1960s.
+In the communist era, production was naturally state-owned.
+As a result of the political upheaval, a wave of privatizations with many very small owners began in 1990.
+The leading production companies have merged into a private export sales company.
+The vineyards in 2012 comprised 192,000 hectares of vineyards with a downward trend (in 2000 there were 253,000 hectares).
+Of this, 3.311 million hectoliters of wine were produced (see also under Wine production volumes ).
+Around three quarters are white wines and a quarter are red wines.
 Romania also has a significant production for table grapes; the main varieties used for this are Afus Ali.
 Chasselas.
 Muscat d'Hamburg.
-Italia and Victoria, Of the Blend in 2010:
+Italia and Victoria, The Blend in 2010:

 Synonyms or Romanian name